NOT UNDER THE LAW BUT UNDER GRACE

 The laws governing lending, usury, and interest reveal that God frowned on the taking of interest.
 Christian capitalists may make a great distinction between usury (excessive interest) and interest, but we do not think the Scripture does.

-He that putteth not out his money to usury, nor taketh reward against the innocent.
-He that doeth these things shall never be moved.
+He who does not put out his money at usury, nor does he take a bribe against the innocent.
+He who does these things shall never be moved.
 (Psalms 15:5)

 It appears to us, from the use of the term “usury” in the Scripture, that usury is just another name for interest.
 It was the Lord’s will, under the Law of Moses, that the rich be generous with the poor, and give and lend money without charging interest.